PSuarez18/calculatorReact/README.md

    - Type numbers (0-9) to input numeric values.
    - Use the keyboard operators (+, -, \*, /) to perform operations.
    - Press Enter to calculate the result.
-   - Press Esc to clear the calculator.
+   - Press Esc/Detele to clear the calculator.
+7. Experiment with different themes and button colors using the dynamic theme changer.

 ## How to Run